rizsotto/Bear/README.md

 How to build
 ------------

+You need a C compiler and cmake installed.
+To create man page, you need *pandoc* installed on your system.
+To create packages there are targets in the cmake file.

 * It is better to build it in a separate build directory.
 `mkdir build && cd build`
 * The configure step made by cmake: `cmake ..`